 Erinne Kennedy, DMD, MPH

-Erinne Kennedy, DMD, MPH, graduated from Nova Southeastern College of Dental Medicine in 2015.
-She completed a one-year general practice residency at a VA hospital in 2016 and her dental public health residency in 2018.
-She is currently the inaugural student in a master’s in dental education program at Harvard School of Dental Medicine and serves in a local health center in Boston, Massachusetts.
-Contact her at firstname.lastname@example.org.
+Erinne Kennedy, DMD, MPH, graduated from the Nova Southeastern College of Dental Medicine in 2015.
+Currently, Erinne is a blogger and speaker for IgniteDDS.
+Also, she is pursuing a dental public health specialty, a master’s in dental education at Harvard School of Dental Medicine, and serves as an interim director at a local health center in Boston, Massachusetts.
+Contact Erinne at (937) 539-0629 or [email protected].